avito-tech/Paparazzo/README.md

 ```

 # <a name="ImageSource" />ImageSource
 Photos picked by user via Paparazzo is provided to you either as `MediaPickerItem` (when using MediaPicker module) or as `PhotoLibraryItem` (when using PhotoLibrary module).
 Both of these enitities are just wrappers around `ImageSource`, which is a protocol that allows you to get different image representations regardless of where it comes from.
-To find out how to use it, go to https://github.com/avito-tech/ImageSource
+To find out how to use it go to https://github.com/avito-tech/ImageSource

 # <a name="localization" />Localization
 You can see the list of supported languages [here](Paparazzo/Localization).
 If you don't see your language, we encourage you to contribute to the project by creating pull request that adds `Localizable.strings` file for that language.